Recurrent Orthogonal Networks and Long-Memory Tasks: Tasks

 \subsubsection{a solution mechanism}

 We can write out an LT-RNN solution for this problem.
-We will write out descriptions for $U,V,W$ from equation \eqref{eq:LTRNN} Fix a number $d$.
+We will write out descriptions for $U,V,W$ from equation \eqref{eq:LTRNN}.
+Note that since the inputs are categorical, we assume that no non-linearity is used.
+Fix a number $d$.
 For each $j$ in $\{1,...,d\}$, pick a random integer $l_j$ drawn uniformly from $\{ 1, ... ,T+S\}$, and let

 Now define $Q$, and then $V$ from \eqref{eq:LTRNN} by